Amasa Coleman Lee

 Amasa Coleman Lee (July 19, 1880 – April 15, 1962) was an American newspaper editor, politician, and lawyer.
+He was the father of acclaimed novelist Harper Lee.

 Family

-Lee was born in Georgiana, Butler County, Alabama in 1880 to Cader Alexander Lee, a Confederate veteran, and his wife, the former Theodosia Windham.
+Lee was born in Georgiana, Alabama, in 1880 to Cader Alexander Lee, a Confederate veteran, and his wife, the former Theodosia Windham.
 He was distantly related to Robert E. Lee.
-He was raised on a farm in or near Chipley, Washington County, Florida due south of Butler County.
+He was raised on a farm in or near Chipley, Florida, due south of Butler County.
 Though he had few years of formal education (and none at a college), Lee passed the Alabama teacher's exam, and moved to Monroe County, Alabama to teach.

-On 22 June 1910, Lee married Frances Cunningham Finch (1888-1951), the daughter of a local postmaster in Monroe County, the unincorporated community of Finchburg being named after an ancestor.
-They had three daughters, Alice Finch Lee (1911-2014), Louise Lee Conner (1916-2009) and Harper Lee (1926-2016), and a son, Major Edwin Coleman Lee (1920-1951).
-His eldest daughter succeeded to his legal practice, and his youngest daughter wrote the award-winning novel To Kill A Mockingbird.
+On 22 June 1910, Lee married Frances Cunningham Finch, the daughter of a local postmaster in Monroe County, the unincorporated community of Finchburg being named after an ancestor.
+They had three daughters.
+His youngest daughter, Harper Lee, wrote the award-winning novel To Kill A Mockingbird.
 Atticus Finch, the lawyer character in the novel, is reputedly based, at least in part, on Amasa Coleman Lee.